 Chingy – “One Call Away”

 While not strictly an R&B Song, we couldn’t resist including this rap/sung melody.
-Known for rocking baggy jeans, a nameplate belt, white Air Force 1s and a two-way, Chingy was literally the 2000s personified.
+Known for rocking baggy jeans, a nameplate belt, white Air Force 1s and a two-way, Chingy was literally the 2000s personified—and gave us some of the most classic 2000s R&B songs.
 In “One Call Away”, we get to see a softer side to the rapper where he speaks on a slow blossoming relationship with a lady he meets at the bank.
 Not exactly your typical meeting spot, but nonetheless, the guitar-led track featured one of the most catchy R&B hooks to date.

 Sean Paul – “I’m Still in Love With You” feat.
 Sasha